The Geometry of Representational Failures in Vision Language Models: Conclusions

 \section{Conclusions}

 This paper offers a mechanistic insight for VLM failures in multi-object visual tasks: interference between concept vectors in a shared latent space.
-Our findings support the ``Curse of Generalization'' hypothesis \cite{frankland_2025}: representational structures required for flexible generalizable reasoning induce vulnerability to interference.
-Thus, binding failures are the mathematical cost of compressing rich visual information into reusable representations.
+Our findings support the ``Curse of Generalization'' hypothesis \citep{frankland_2025}: representational structures required for flexible generalizable reasoning induce vulnerability to interference.
+Thus, binding failures are the cost of compressing rich visual information into reusable representations (e.g., \citealt{conklin2026learning, assouel2025visual}).

-\spara{Answering our research questions.} The consistency of our findings across three architecturally diverse models points to \textit{fundamental constraints} rather than model-specific artifacts: all three exhibit compositional representations with similar geometric structure, error rates that scale with interference, and semantic organization aligned with linguistic categories.
-We demonstrated that concept vectors form structured manifolds whose geometry is not merely descriptive but \textit{predictive}---cosine similarity between vectors correlates strongly with model confidence ($r > 0.77$) and accuracy ($|r| > 0.83$) on downstream tasks.
-Finally, our steering experiments confirm that these vectors are \textit{causally active}: directions derived from synthetic data reliably manipulate perception in natural images (85--96\% accuracy), demonstrating that the geometry we measure directly shapes behavior.
+The consistency of our findings across architecturally diverse models points to fundamental constraints of the current VLM paradigm rather than artifacts of any specific architecture: all three exhibit compositional representations with similar geometric structure, error rates that scale with interference, and semantic organization aligned with linguistic categories.
+We demonstrated that concept vectors form structured manifolds the geometries of which are not merely descriptive but predictive: cosine similarity between vectors correlates strongly with model confidence ($r > 0.77$) and accuracy ($|r| > 0.83$) on downstream tasks.
+Finally, our steering experiments confirm that these vectors are causally active: directions derived from synthetic data reliably manipulate perception in natural images (85-96\% accuracy), demonstrating that the geometry we measure directly shapes behavior.

-\spara{Implications.} These results establish a quantitative link between internal geometry and external behavior.
-The parallel to human cognition is notable: Treisman's feature integration theory proposed that biological vision solves binding through serial attention.
-VLMs lack this temporal scaffold; our findings suggest their ``illusory conjunctions'' reflect the same computational challenge of maintaining distinct representations in a capacity-limited system.